-Let me guess, you already watched Dragon Ball’s new film, and you asked yourself the following questions:
+Let me guess, you have already caught up with all the Dragon Ball Super films and you’re waiting for Dragon Bal Super‘s new film, and you asked yourself the following questions:

 - Did Toriyama retcon the whole origin of Goku?

-If you’re confused, you’re in the right post.
+If you’re confused, you’re in the right place!
 Here I will answer these questions and more.

 And remember that these are no theories or assumptions, as I’ll give only official information.

-I want to make clear two points before explaining to you the reason why Goku looks older and is wearing the Saiyan armor in the capsule.
+I want to make two clear points before explaining to you the reason why Goku looks older and is wearing Saiyan armor in the capsule.

 - What is canon and not canon in the Dragon Ball universe?